Steve Case and Clara Sieg on how the COVID-19 crisis differs from the dot-com bust – TechCrunch

 Steve Case and Clara Sieg of Revolution recently spoke on TechCrunch’s new series, Extra Crunch Live.
 Throughout the hour-long chat, we touched on numerous subjects, including how diverse founders can take advantage during this downturn and how remote work may lead to growth outside Silicon Valley.
-The pair have a unique vantage point, with Steve Case, co-founder and former CEO of AOL turned VC, and Clara Sieg, a Stanford-educated VC heading up Revolution’s Silicon Valley office.
+The two have a unique vantage point, with Steve Case, co-founder and former CEO of AOL turned VC, and Clara Sieg, a Stanford-educated VC heading up Revolution’s Silicon Valley office.

 Together, Case and Sieg laid out how the current crisis is different from the dot-com bust of the late nineties.
 Because of the differences, their outlook is bullish on the tech sector’s ability to pull through.